arturojain/ROClab/README.md

 ## Instructions for Use

 1. **Upload Data**: Load a CSV file that includes a target column for classification and the features.
+Please note this lab does not (yet) handle categorical vars (just numerical).
+Contributions to add var encodings (label, one-hot, target, count, etc) are very welcome! you might also want to remove a couple of unnecessary columns.
 2. **Exploratory Data Analysis**:
    - Explore variable distributions.
    - View correlation heatmaps.